edHelper.com

 By Vickie Chao

 3 The earliest-known compass dates from China during the Warring States Period (475 B.C. - 221 B.C.)
-At the time, people used an instrument called "Sinan" for fortune telling and other spiritual applications.
-A Sinan consisted of two components.
-The first, top part was a metal spoon made of loadstone.
+At the time, people used an instrument called "sinan" for fortune telling and other spiritual applications.
+A sinan consisted of two components.
+The first, top part was a spoon made of loadstone.
 The second, bottom part was a square bronze plate with markings pointing to twenty-four different directions.
 Because loadstone aligned with the Earth's natural magnetic field, the spoon's handle would always point to south when placed on the plate.
-The ancient Chinese quickly realized the potential application of this direction-finding devise.
+The ancient Chinese quickly realized the potential application of this direction-finding device.
 So they began to work on improving its stability.
 The compass of later days had a magnetized needle on a round plate.
 Its first recorded use as a navigation tool on ships was during the Northern Song dynasty (960 A.D. - 1127 A.D.)

 Paragraphs 4 to 6: